 Given the role of inflammation in weight gain, you should also make an effort to avoid any food or activities that will aggravate or start inflammation.
 Watch out for common food allergens such as gluten, dairy, soy and peanuts.
 Triggering allergies will cause a wealth of problems beyond weight gain.
 Include anti-inflammatory foods in your diet such as beets, fresh or dried turmeric root, coconut oil, chia seeds and many more.
 You can never go wrong with a diet rich in omega-3, antioxidants and essential fatty acids.

 Speaking of exercise, it is best to consult a professional about the type and the intensity of exercise program that you should indulge in.
 Unknown to many, it is possible for exercise to do you more harm than good.
 For one, research shows that people who push their bodies too hard may essentially undo the positive effects of exercise.
 Second, instead of boosting your happy hormones, exercising the wrong way can raise your cortisol levels and contribute to stress and weight gain.
 When you are trying to manage your stress levels, that kind of spike is the last thing that you need.
+Adaptogenic herbs as well as fermented B vitamins are both supportive of stress.

 Last tip for those concerned about weight gain after gallbladder removal is to have your blood sugars checked.
 Some patients, after trying to control their food intake and engaging in physical activity, still find themselves gaining weight or craving badly.
 This might be due to your blood sugar.
 To be sure you don’t have insulin resistance or diabetes, take the necessary tests.
 Natural products like chromium picolinate, banaba, and turmeric have been shown to help you keep blood sugar levels in check.
-And a dropperful of Herbal Digestive Bitters may help to curb those sweet cravings as well.
+And a dropperful of Gallbladder Bitters may help to curb those sweet cravings as well.